Why It Takes So Long To Get Most COVID-19 Test Results

 Still, urgent shortages of some of the chemicals needed to process the tests are hampering efforts to test health care workers, including at hospitals such as SUNY Downstate medical center in hard-hit New York.

 Looking forward, companies are working on quicker tests.
-The FDA in recent days has approved tests from two companies that promise results in 45 minutes or less, but those will be available only in hospitals that have special equipment to run them.
+The FDA in recent days has approved tests from two companies that promise results in 45 minutes or less, but those likely will be available only in hospitals that have special equipment to run them.
 One of those companies, Cepheid of Sunnyvale, Calif., says about 5,000 U.S. hospitals already have the equipment needed to process these tests.
 Both firms say they will ship to the hospitals soon but have given few specifics on quantity or timing.

 But many public health officials say primary care doctors and clinics need a truly rapid test they can use in their offices — one like the tests already in use for influenza or strep throat.